Apr 4, 2022

 Does insurance cover pothole damage?

-When you are getting Ontario car insurance quote, make sure you are covered for pothole damages.
+When you are getting Ontario car insurance, make sure you are covered for pothole damages.
 If you need to submit a car insurance claim for pothole damage, you can seek support from your insurer.
 Most policies will cover the damages from hitting a pothole, as long as you have the right coverage in place.

 Hitting a pothole is considered a single-vehicle collision.
 This means you would need collision or all perils insurance.
 If you have opted out of these options, you’ll have to cover repairs yourself.
 Keep in mind that some insurance companies may classify it as an at-fault claim, so do your research before submitting it to calculate if it’s worth it.

 What to do when you encounter a pothole

 Your first concern may be that your car is damaged beyond repair when you hit a pothole, but your priority should be the safety of yourself and other drivers.
 Here’s what to do when you encounter a pothole driving :

 - Slow down as much as possible and try to avoid it.
 Never slam on your brakes.
 It’s better to let off braking until the moment before you hit a pothole.
 This will allow your car to absorb the blow.

 - Hold the steering wheel tightly – hitting a pothole can cause you to lose control of the vehicle.
 If there is traffic or oncoming cars – you are better off hitting a pothole than oncoming traffic.

 - If you hit the pothole, safety document the accident, check your vehicle and contact the city or your insurer, depending on the damage.
 Call a tow truck and do not try to pick up any fallen parts from the road.